is Paint Protection Film (PPF)?

 "I spent $800 at the dealership on a lifetime paint sealant, why do I need paint protection film?"

 Spray on sealants may help reduce the severity of bug acid damage, but these expensive "coatings" can't do anything to help prevent rock chips, debris damage, scuffs or abrasions.
 PPF puts a durable 8 mil layer of clear protection between your paint and the elements.
-Read the fine print on your sealant's warranty - the coating is so delicate that if you use a washbrush or automatic car wash, that warranty may be worthless.
+Read the fine print on your sealant's warranty - the coating is so delicate that if you use a washbrush or automatic car wash, its warranty may be worthless.

 Why not just use a regular bra or bugshield?